yeraydiazdiaz/shoutouts.dev/README.md

 Pre-release checklist:

-- Bump the version, we use a CalVer YY.MAJOR.MINOR
+- Bump the version in both `mix.exs` files, we use a CalVer `YY.MAJOR.MINOR`.
+- Update the changelog with the release version.
 - Test the app using `make prod-server` to ensure production assets are correct.
 - Run `make mac-release` to create a Mac release and test locally via Distillery commands.